GregoryBWilson/UFOs/README.md

 </li> -->
 ```

 The new website now has five input fields that pass the "id" to the function "updateFilters" on a key up event.
-It should be noted at this time that the onkeyup event is superior to the onkeydown event  because key down would require one additional user key stroke, such as a return of tab, after the user have entered their information.
+It should be noted at this time that the onkeyup event is superior to the onkeydown event  because key down would require one additional user key stroke, such as a return or tab, after the user has entered their information.
 The listener in app.js is looking for the change event and is able to capture the input value of that id to update the filters.

 ```html
 <li class="list-group-item  bg-dark">